MS Excel: CASE Statement (VBA)

 End Select

-condition_1 to condition_n are evaluated in the order listed.
-Once a condition is found to be true, the CASE statement will execute the corresponding code and not evaluate the conditions any further.
+Conditions that are evaluated in the order listed.
+Once a condition is found to be true, it will execute the corresponding code and not evaluate the conditions any further.

-- If no condition is met, then the Else portion of the CASE statement will be executed.
-It is important to note that the Else portion is optional.
+If no condition is met, then the Else clause in the CASE statement will be executed.
+The Else clause is optional.

 Applies To